Do Not Resuscitate Order

 While it’s not a pleasant subject to think about, taking the time to complete your advance directive while you still can is your opportunity to make your medical preferences known.
 Having an advance directive in place will lighten the burden on yourself and your loved ones.

 Anyone over the age of 18 has the option of preparing advance directives.
-While an advance directive may typically be associated as something that older adults should have in place, there is good reason for young adults to have them prepared, as well.
+While an advance directive may typically be associated with something that older adults should have in place, there is good reason for young adults to have them prepared, as well.

 For example, even kids heading off to college should have a medical power of attorney in place so that their family members are prepared in the event of an unforeseen accident.
 This would prevent the need to get a court order before making medical decisions for your child.